 LG is one of the most underrated phone brands, despite consistently delivering affordable flagship phones with great specifications and workhorse performance.
 LG is no slouch in the multimedia department, with superb screens (it makes screens for Apple, after all) and exceptional audio.

-For gaming it's got a the top-end Qualcomm Snapdragon 855 CPU with the highly regarded Adreno 640 GPU painting the 6.4-inch OLED screen.
-Its a robust build with Gorilla Glss 6 all round and its IP68 waterproof.
-Like all high-end LG phones the sound system uses specialised audio decoder chips and ampifiers for exceptional sound through the headphone jack (but this doesn't carry through to Bluetooth headphones, obviously).
+For gaming it's got the top-end Qualcomm Snapdragon 855 CPU with the highly regarded Adreno 640 GPU painting the 6.4-inch OLED screen.
+It's a robust build with Gorilla Glass 6 all round and its IP68 waterproof.
+Like all high-end LG phones the sound system uses specialised audio decoder chips and amplifiers for exceptional sound through the headphone jack (but this doesn't carry through to Bluetooth headphones, obviously).